floshin/acrolib/training/load-management.md

 * Load is influenced by how much time you spend training and working against resistance (per set, per day, per week) - the volume.
 * Load is influenced by how often you train - the frequency.

-I consider these five factors to be the most important and in descending order.

-How can load be managed?
-By changing one or more of the above mentioned factors.
+Load can be managed by changing one or more of the above mentioned factors.
 It can be managed by changing...
 * the exercises
 * the technique
 * the intensity
 * the volume
 * the frequency

+I consider these five factors to be the most important and in descending order.
 Very often people only change the intensity, the volume or the frequency when trying to manage their load.
 These are important factors to consider.
 But even more important is exercise selection and technique.

 Exercise selection has two different aspects.